Pediatric Nurse Practitioner Salary: How Much Do They Make?

 Pediatric nurse practitioners may work in hospitals, operating centers, long-term care centers, behavioral facilities, or private offices, and they work to diagnose and treat patients under a doctor’s supervision.

 As a result, pediatric nurse practitioners typically make more than most pediatric nurses when other factors like location or job role are equal.
+Not all nurse practitioners can prescribe meds, so be sure to check your state's guidelines.

 So how much do pediatric nurse practitioners make, and what factors can influence the pediatric nurse practitioner’s salary?
 Let’s take a look.